omerbar97/KNN-Server-Classification/README.md

   <li>Run the following commands: (without the comments)</li>
 </ol>
  <pre><code> mkdir build                                // creating a folder for the build files.
- cmake -S ../ -G"MinGW Makefiles"           // -S flag for the source CMakeList.txt file, and -G for the windows default compilor. make                                       // Compiling the project. make sure you inside the folder 'build'. start runnable                             // Executing the program.</code></pre>
+ cd build                                   // moving to the build folder path. cmake -S ../ -G"MinGW Makefiles"           // -S flag for the source CMakeList.txt file, and -G for the windows default compilor. make                                       // Compiling the project. make sure you inside the folder 'build'. start runnable                             // Executing the program.</code></pre>